Harvey War Memorial Library 1921

 History

 The Harvey Or Korijekup Literary Institute was formed in 1906 by Mr William Ash, Mr Charlie Rees and Mr John Knowles.
-It was first located in a room at the north end of the Town Hall Lesser Hall and moved to today’s library building when it was built by PJ Ward in 1921.
+It was first located in a room at the north end of the Town Hall Lesser Hall and moved to today’s library building when it was built by P.J Ward in 1921.

-ANZAC Day in 1956.
+The Harvey War Memorial Plaques were unveiled on the walls of the War Memorial Library on ANZAC Day in 1956.
 The plaques were in honour of the Harvey men who lost their lives in World War I and II.
 The 21 Harvey men who had died whilst in service had a crown engraved alongside their names.

 Amenities